 In spring 2017, the Institute of Museum and Library Services awarded DC Public Library (DCPL), in partnership with the Public Library Association (PLA), a National Leadership Grant to build Memory Lab digital preservation programs in seven public libraries across the U.S. based on the DCPL Memory Lab model.

 Through an application process, seven public libraries have been identified as Memory Lab Network project partners.
-Two ambassadors from each library will attend a week-long digital preservation bootcamp in Washington, D.C., in April 2018 as the kickoff to spending one year creating personal archiving stations and programs for their communities following the DCPL model.
+Two ambassadors from each library will attend a week-long digital preservation bootcamp in Washington, D.C., April 16-20, 2018 as the kickoff to spending one year creating personal archiving stations and programs for their communities following the DCPL model.
 Memory Lab Network partners will receive training, mentoring and financial support to create digitization stations and curricula to build public knowledge and skills around the complex and paralyzing problems of personal digital archiving through their own Memory Lab programs.
 Since the grant was awarded, Library of Congress National Digital Initiatives joined the project as a training and outreach partner.

 - Boyle County Public Library, KY